P1404 BUICK - Exhaust Gas Recirculation Closed Position Performance

 - Faulty Exhaust Gas Recirculation (EGR) valve

-Labor: 1.0The cost of diagnosing the P1404 BUICK code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1404 BUICK code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1404 BUICK code detected?While monitoring the Exhaust Gas Recirculation (EGR) valve pintle position the Powertrain Control Module (PCM) detected the closed position sensor voltage higher than the learned closed position voltage.
+When is the code detected?While monitoring the Exhaust Gas Recirculation (EGR) valve pintle position the Powertrain Control Module (PCM) detected the closed position sensor voltage higher than the learned closed position voltage.

 - Engine Light ON (or Service Engine Soon Warning Light)